tarikkudesu/My-configs/README.md

 ## c auto complete plugin

-I use coc, i requires a few dependencies that should be installed first (Node.js and npm), after that you can install the language server for c : clangd by runing
+I use coc, it requires a few dependencies that should be installed first (Node.js and npm), after that you can install the language server for c (clangd) by running :
 ``` :CocInstall coc-clangd ```